ericscharff/configfiles/README.md

 # Personal configuration files

 These files live in my home directory.
-They should be common to many  linux distributions.
+They should be common to many Linux distributions.
 Files like `dot.tmux.conf` should be renamed to `.tmux.conf`for actual use.